Pioneers, a Volunteer Network: Environment

 Many of the Pioneers' local projects developed over the past 100 years have been geared toward improving the environment.
 The environmental and beautification initiatives have included planting trees, bushes and flowers native to the local environment, picking up litter along roads, beaches, and parks, recycling items such as phone books, cell phones and printer cartridges, educating school-aged children on how to reduce, reuse and recycle, and refurbishing and donating used computers.
 Their efforts led to Telephone Pioneers of America Park in Phoenix, Arizona.

 Military

 Pioneers' projects that support servicemen and women, veterans and their families include collecting and recycling used cell phones to purchase prepaid phone cards, collecting and donating supplies (diapers, children's clothes, school supplies, etc.) for soldier's families, collecting supplies for comfort kits including toiletries, games, snacks, reading material, phone cards, etc. and sending to those serving overseas, cleaning, painting and landscaping homes for deployed soldiers as well as veterans and cleaning up, beautifying and posting flags at military gravesites.

 Organizational structure and local chapters

 The Pioneers' headquarters were originally located in New York City but moved to Denver, Colorado in 1991.
-As of 2018 there were five groups of Pioneers:
+As of 2018 there are five groups of Pioneers: